-Looking for a way to express that you are a fan or supporter of a team in the Japanese language, be it football or any other sport?
-This guide will help you understand ways to show support in Japanese.
+Looking for a way to express that you are a fan or supporter of a team or group in Japanese, whether it’s football or any other sport?
+This guide will help you understand the ways to show support in Japanese.

-The first thing you need to learn before talking about cheering for a team is to learn the names of sports in Japanese, for that we recommend the articles below:
+The first thing you need to learn before talking about supporting a team is to learn the names of sports in Japanese, for this we recommend the articles below:

-The most common way to say that you support a team in Japanese is using the verb ouen [応援] which means to help, assist, support, cheer and support.
+The most common way to state that you support a team in Japanese is by using the verb ouen [応援] which means to help, assist, support, cheer, and give support.

 私は〇〇チームを応援します